UK-SBCoA-EbbertLab/RNApysoforms/source/index.rst

-rna-pysoforms documentation
+rna_pysoforms documentation
 ===========================

-Welcome to the documentation for the rna-pysoforms package.
+Welcome to the documentation for the rna_pysoforms package.
 Below are the key functions included in this library.

 Functions Overview